Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 As a retired elementary school secretary, I can tell you that marking your children's coats and sweaters, etc. is so important.
 We tried several ways to get clothing and other belongings such as lunch boxes back to the right owner.

 We had a coat rack in the cafeteria and hung up the clothing items so the children would see them when they came for lunch.
-We were able to put the rack out in the hallway during parent-teacher conferences, or PTA meetings, etc. so the parents might find that lost jacket.
+We were able to put the rack out in the hallway during parent-teacher conferences, or PTA meetings, etc.

 At the end of the year, once the children left for summer vacation, we would donate all unclaimed items to a local charity.
 We were always amazed how many nice winter jackets were never claimed.
 We recommended on our school supply lists for the coming year to mark everything with your child's name.